 What is a museum trail?
 The breadth of Edenton’s story simply will not fit inside a single structure unless you want to forget about the original buildings that are part of this little town’s amazing contribution to the creation of the United States and to North Carolina.
 The contents go beyond buildings to include stories about amazing people who served as the first colonial Governor of North Carolina, told a King “NO,” signed the Declaration of Independence and the Constitution, helping to write both, created our first navy, served as George Washington’s appointee to the very first U. S. Supreme Court, many U. S. Senators, Representatives and Governors of North Carolina and of slaves who became highly respected freed real estate owners, carpenters and builders of churches.

 Without a building large enough to tell the story, we created a nice walk through the town connecting the sites.
 They are all original buildings, not re-creations here, this is the real thing.
-Use the map below to visit the Edenton Museum or follow the links to read about various sites.

 (1) Barker House